VarSiv/petaddopt/README.md

 ### sliderlist makes me want to kms

 ### will be held together by hopes, dreams, chat gpt and duct tape

+### for some FUCKING reason the flatlist only works in a very specific way, otherwise refuses to render at all